-This is a premium version of my 'Dodeca-box' iris box which features an easy opening twist collar and more decorative features.
+This is an improved version of my 'Dodeca-box V2' iris box which features a new easy opening twist collar.
+This has removed the need for opening handle on top of the box, thus more decorative features can be added.
 The box is 80mm tall, 80mm in diameter and is opened by twisting the collar anticlockwise.
 The container opening is 62mm in diameter and the iris opens almost wider than the container itself!
 No support material is required for this design.

-Other than the printed parts, this design requires M2x6 countersunk/flathead screws (60 in total) to assemble such as these (the same screws my other designs use).
+Other than the printed parts this requires M2x6 countersunk/flathead screws to assemble such as these (the same screws used for all my other designs); 60 screws in total are required for one box.
 Larger or smaller screws may be used if you scale the model appropriately e.g. M3x8 screws at 150% part scale.
 Note: it's a lot cheaper per screw if you buy in bulk from a specialist supplier.

 There are two versions of the container, the standard sized container and the shortened container which brings the overall height down to 48mm.
 The pattern on the yellow container was formed using the velocity painting technique on the standard container and there are many excellent guides online on how to do this.
 The triangular pattern was designed by rawpixel.com / Freepik

-There are three types of door included for the box:
+There are three types of door designs included for the box:

-The simple 'door' is completely flat and is used on the silver/gold/black box.
+The plain 'door' is completely flat and is used on the silver/gold/black box.